 Neptune (Poseidon in Greek mythology) was the god of water, the brother of Jupiter and Pluto, and was feared for his power to control earthquakes.
 Cronos awarded him total dominion over the wet element, and just like the ocean where he reigned, he was attributed with an unpredictable, mysterious, savage and at times malevolent character.

-Traditionally represented as a mature, bearded man with a muscular build, his attributes are the trident and the crown, with which he is depicted in this work.
+man with a muscular build, his attributes are the trident and the crown, with which he is depicted in this work.